sscargal/cxlchk-bash/README.md

 ```
 Usage: ./cxlchk [optional args]

-Checks for known issues with persistent memory configurations.
+Checks for known issues with Compute Express Link (CXL) configurations.
+By default, cxlchk runs the collector and analyzer modules.
 Run with root privilege.

 Optional args:
    -A <Path to dataset>
       Specify the path to a dataset.
 Skips running the collector.

    -C
       Run the collector only.
 Skips running the analyzer.

    -c <Path to CXL executable>
       Specify the path to the CXL executable

    -h,-?
       Display this help

    -l
       List Analyzer Modules and Rules

-   -m <module1, module2, ..., moduleN>
-      Specify which Analyzer modules to include or exclude

    -v
       Print verbose output.
 Use -v, -vv, and -vvv to increase verbosity.
 ```